isso-comments/isso/docs/docs/configuration/server.rst

 	commenter.
   Default: `Re: New comment posted on {title}` Available variables:
-  `{title}`: The name of the isso thread.
+  `{title}`: The title of the isso thread.
-  `{replier}`: The author name of the comment.
-If the author didn't fill in the `Name` blank, it will fallback to "Anonymous" or something else according to the language you set to in the `language` option above.
+  `{replier}`: The name of the author of the comment.
+If the author didn't fill in a name, it will fallback to "Anonymous" or something else according to the language you set to in the `language` option above.
   `{receiver}`: The author whose comment is replied to in this situation.
-If the author didn't fill in the `Name` blank, it will fallback to "Anonymous" or something else according to the language you set to in the `language` option above.
+If the author didn't fill in a name, it will fallback to "Anonymous" or something else according to the language you set to in the `language` option above.

 template
-	specify the path to your customized html template of comment yourself, in jinja2 format.
-Default: For users who set `format = plain`, see `isso/isso/templates/comment.plain` (or
+	specify the path to your customized template of comment, in jinja2 format.
+  Default: For users who set `format = plain`, see
+	`isso/isso/templates/comment.plain` (or
 	`isso/isso/templates/comment_<iso639-1-code>.plain` for other languages);
 	For users who set `format = html`, see